kelbyludwig/kel.bz/content/post/lll.md

 * Gaussian lattice reduction is also pretty similar to LLL

-* Gaussian lattice reduction is analogous to *both* Euclid's algorithm and LLL so it is a bridge between these two analogies
+* Gaussian lattice reduction is analogous to *both* Euclid's algorithm and LLL so it can act as a bridge between these two analogies

 * We can use 2D vectors which are easy to graph and visualize